bodo-ai/PyDough/README.md

 PyDough allows expressing analytical questions with hierarchical thinking, as seen in models such as Mongo, since that mental model is closer to human linguistics than a relational model.
 PyDough code can be written in and interleaved with Python code, and practices a lazy evaluation scheme that does not qualify or execute any logic until requested.

 Consider the following information represented by the tables in a database:
-- There are people; each person has a name, ssn, birth date, records of jobs they have had, and records of schools they attended.
+- There are people; each person has a name, ssn, birth date, records of jobs they have had, and records of schools they have attended.
 - There are employment records; each job record has the ssn of the person being employed, the name of the company, and the total income they made from the job.
 - There are education records; each education record has the ssn of the person attending the school, the name of the school, and the total tuition they paid from the job.